MCH Middle School Bonaire CORAL REEF RESTORATION Expedition

 • Donkey Sanctuary - (Related to the coral reefs)

-• Working on the Project with Local High School Students.
+• Working on the Project with Local Students from Jong Bonaire

 Trip Details